 Will taking hydromorphone make it harder for me to get pregnant?

-Hydromorphone has not been studied in women to see if using hydromorphone could make it harder to get pregnant.
+Hydromorphone has not been studied to see if it could make it harder for a woman to get pregnant.

 I just found out I am pregnant.
 Should I stop taking hydromorphone?